|Say "Ahh" for Tikoy, kid.|

-Most Filipinos know that Binondo is Manila's Chinatown.
+Many Filipinos already know that Binondo is home to Manila's Chinatown.
 Many Chinese-Filipinos call it their spiritual home, I think, mainly because it's a transplant of their roots in China.
-I had lived in Binondo for almost two decades before college beckoned me to the hills perched on Katipunan.
-But that's another story.
+I had lived in Binondo for almost two decades before college beckoned me to the hills of Valencia.

 |Fried garlicky peanuts, chicha-corn|

 (dried and fried crisp with coconut oil) and other street delights.